WGBH-MLA/AAPB2/app/views/exhibits/le-show/4-1-presidential-satire.md

 ### ["Boom"](https://americanarchive.org/catalog/cpb-aacip-0aba89fbde1?start=1960.2&end=2090.41)

-Soon after the 2010 BP Deepwater Horizon oil spill in the Gulf of Mexico, Shearer created "Boom" from audio of a [news conference by President Barack Obama](https://www.youtube.com/watch?v=2rT7IANtSjo).[<sup>102</sup>](/exhibits/eotp/notes#102) On *Le Show*, Shearer set up this piece of sonic satire with his "News of Inspectors General" segment, reading a report on an investigation into the oil drilling industry that discovered "a culture of lax oversight and cozy ties to industry" during both the Bush and the Obama administrations.[<sup>103</sup>](/exhibits/eotp/notes#103)
+Soon after the 2010 BP Deepwater Horizon oil spill in the Gulf of Mexico, Shearer created "Boom" from audio of a [news conference by President Obama](https://www.youtube.com/watch?v=2rT7IANtSjo).[<sup>102</sup>](/exhibits/eotp/notes#102) On *Le Show*, Shearer sets up this piece of sonic satire with his "News of Inspectors General" segment, reading a report on an investigation into the oil drilling industry that discovered "a culture of lax oversight and cozy ties to industry" during both the Bush and the Obama administrations.[<sup>103</sup>](/exhibits/eotp/notes#103)

 Shearer then plays audio of a drilling expert explaining "oil spill booming school" and how boom, temporary floating barriers used to attempt to contain oil spills, is supposed to work.
 The informed rage of the speaker — a good number of words had to be bleeped to prevent FCC fines — contrasts with the sonic satire that follows, exemplifying again the contrast between comedy and gravity in Shearer's work.